 - In a small bowl, whisk together the soy sauce, oyster sauce, honey, sesame oil, and black pepper.

-- Add the 1 cup of rice, then the 2 tablespoon of cold butter.
+- Add the cold butter.

 - Drizzle the Beef Pepper Sauce all over.